nanaikehu/nanaikehu.github.io/index.md

 ![](images/m2_landing.png)

-The first tab will be summary:
+The first tab will be the "Summary" tab:

 ![](images/m2_summary.png)

-The summary has a dropdown with the range to select:
+The summary has a dropdown which allow users to view data within a certain range:

 ![](images/m2_sumary-dropdown.png)

-The second tab will be buildings:
+The second tab is the "Buildings" tab:

 ![](images/m2_building.png)

-The building has two dropdowns, the first dropdown is the selection of buildings:
+The building section has two dropdowns.
+The first dropdown allows users to select a building:

 ![](images/m2_building1.png)